Pancreatic Cancer: The Basics

 Signs of Pancreatic Cancer

 Signs of pancreatic cancer start after the cancer has grown and spread to other parts of the body.
-Some may be:
+Some signs may be:

 - Losing weight or not feeling hungry.

-- Yellowing of the skin and eyes.
+- Yellowing of the skin and eyes (called jaundice).

 - Pain in the upper part of the belly or back.